SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 #### 14. Can I edit the previously posted incident updates on my Status Page?

-No, editing previously posted incident updates to the Status Page is not possible.
+Yes, you can edit previously posted incident updates to the Status Page.

 #### 15. I want to display more information for my incident, for example, time according to my local timezone or the Incident Details.
 Is this possible?